 Tatuaje Bombazo 3

 The final third of the Tatuaje Bombazo has much the same profile as the second third, except that there is a bit more earth and slightly more sweetness noticeable.
-The other flavors of leather, oak, nuts, chocolate, expresso and a nice maple sweetness.
+The other flavors of leather, oak, nuts, chocolate, espresso and a nice maple sweetness.
 The burn and draw remain wonderful and the strength ends right where the second third began, right under the full mark.
 Despite the small size and ring gauge, the nub does not even get warm at the end.

 Tatuaje Bombazo 4